hannemann/php-transcode/README.md

     - 5 seconds forward: Shift + Arrow left
 - Set marker: +
 - remove marker: -
-- Move Marker (only if indicator is on clip border):
+- Move Marker (only if indicator is on clip border or ):
     - Alt + Arrow left/right/up/down (works als with step modifiers)
 - Skip to next clip (only if indicator is on clip border):
     - CTRL + Shift + Arrow left/right

-# Transcoding
+## Transcoding

-## Multiple files produced by VDR

-1. Concat
+1. Concat if case of multiple files
-2. Optionally scale to desired width
+2. Configure desired filters
-3. If not scaled remux to mkv or mp4
-4. Use Clipper to mark parts to be kept
-5. Transcode
+3. Transcode

-## Single file

-Like multiple files but skip step 1

 ## Troubleshooting